athul/blog/content/blog/hackathons/index.md

 People usually when speaking of hackathons define them as just a sprint where you solve a problem statement and live on.
 While this is true, in the case of an enterprise mode event but the word 'hackathon' among the student developer community should have a much wider definition.
 This is quite relative but they all convey the same meaning opposite to what people usually refer to. **Joe Nash**([@jna_sh](https://twitter.com/jna_sh)) whom I look up to as a mentor and the Guru of Hackathons once told us(*Campus Experts*) about **hackathons** that,

-> " There's nowhere else in the world you can spend 24 hours in a room full of people who are passionate about what you'ew passionate about, who all want to help each other learn and grow.
+> “ There's nowhere else in the world you can spend 24 hours in a room full of people who are passionate about what you'ew passionate about, who all want to help each other learn and grow.
 That's the story to tell 😍"

 That's the definition I would use.
 Since this definition gives better insights and expectations to a Hackathon and this is what happens at one.
 This is a gem of a quote I'd say.

-## Why participate in a Hackathon?
+## Why participate in a hackathon?
-Why not participate in a Hackathon?????
+Why not participate in a hackathon?????

-Apart from the unlimited(limited) amount of swags you'll get like stickers, T-shirts, some electronics...
-Hackathons are another way of enjoying tech as a whole.
+Apart from the (un)limited amount of swags you'll get like stickers, T-shirts, some electronics... hackathons are another way of enjoying tech as a whole.
 It encapsulates the meaning of community and technology.
-From a personal side note on the free stuff, the First Hackathon I went got me about 8 T-shirts, a bag, 2 books and stickers.
-When I came home, my dad jokingly said that *"you'll only need a laptop and an internet connection and we wouldn't need to buy any clothes for you"*.
+From a personal side note on the free stuff, the first hackathon I went got me about 8 T-shirts, a bag, 2 books, and stickers.
+When I came home, my dad jokingly said that *“you'll only need a laptop and an internet connection and we wouldn't need to buy any clothes for you”*.
 This has a wider perspective of thought and this is what the student hackers are becoming too.

-In a [TED Talk](https://www.youtube.com/watch?v=6VakF2hZFPQ) by **Dave Fontenot, The Organizer of Mhacks, Michigan** he said something similar to the below words
+In a [TED Talk](https://www.youtube.com/watch?v=6VakF2hZFPQ) by **Dave Fontenot, The Organizer of Mhacks, Michigan** said something close to the following words:

 > "Hackathons are like drugs, it gives you an immense amount of Concentration and Productivity"

 This statement is true.
-For that to understand you must attend a hackathon and be part of the community.
-That's where the real vibe starts.
-The real #LIFEHACKR moment begins.
+But to understand that you must attend a hackathon and be part of the community.
+That’s where the real vibe starts.
+The real #LIFEHACKER moment begins.

 ## What's holding you down?